Home / Comparisons / vs UptimeRobot

 Monitors needed UptimeRobot UptimeSignal Savings

-UptimeRobot prices based on publicly available information as of April 2026.
+UptimeRobot prices based on publicly available information checked August 2026, annual billing shown where listed.
 UptimeSignal annual pricing shown ($10/mo billed yearly).
 Monthly billing is $15/mo.

 Feature-by-Feature Comparison